mirasmitty/Project_Zillow/README.md

 # Project Zillow

 This machine learning project aims to train our models to predict how much of a price cut (%) a listed house in Detroit will receive based on how long it’s been on the market (number of weeks)?
 This project analyzes publicly avaliable Zillow data (previously smoothed by Zillow), and collected on a weekly basis.
-The models specifically focus on 315 weeks of data from Detroit (394532 = ID); however, two weeks on this data were designated as Null.
+Our models specifically focus on 315 weeks of data from Detroit (394532 = ID); however, two weeks on this data were designated as Null.
 Therefore, after remvoing the week of April 11, 2020 & September 9, 2021, the machine learning models used 313 weeks of Detroit data.

 ## Getting Started

-- Using Google Collaborator installing dependencies:
+- Using Google Collaborator & installing dependencies:
     - `import pandas as pd`
     - `import numpy as np`
     - `from sklearn.preprocessing import StandardScaler`